ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex2_PIM.md

 Holly Dickson, Adatum's Enterprise Administrator, wants to limit access to this role using Privileged Identity Management.
 To do so, she must first configure the role to require approval before it can be assigned as an eligible role for a user, and then she wants to assign herself as the approver whenever an eligible user requests activating the role.

-1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as Holly Dickson.
+1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as Holly Dickson from the previous lab exercise.

 2. In the **Microsoft 365 admin center**, in the left-hand navigation pane under the **Admin centers** section, select **Azure Active Directory**